|Dukascopy Broker Features|

 Dukascopy is one of our top recommended brokers.
+They are a well established broker that has been operating since 2004.
 They operate in a strict regulatory environment, and client deposits are protected by Swiss bank regulations.
 They also score very well on other key evaluation criteria.
 Dukascopy offers tight tight spreads, and commissions are low, particularly so for clients with large balances or high trading volumes.
+They also offer trading of other financial instruments such as stocks, commodities, binaries and cryptocurrencies.

-Unlike most other forex review sites, Forex Scam Alerts does not receive financial compensation from FXOpen.
+Unlike most other forex review sites, Forex Scam Alerts does not receive financial compensation from Dukascopy.

 Dukascopy Bank is a Swiss bank that was founded in 2004 in Geneva, Switzerland.
 However, the company has its roots in the 1990’s as a project headed by a group of physicists to model financial markets.
 Shortly thereafter, the company developed its online trading platform.
 In 2006 the company started up its SWFX Swiss FX Marketplace, which operates as an ECN.
 Dukascopy has since grown and expanded internationally.
 Dukascopy Bank owns Dukascopy Europe IBS AS, which is a licensed brokerage company that offers services under the same terms as Dukascopy Bank.
 In 2015 the company acquired Alpari Japan and operates it as Dukascopy Japan Co.
 Dukascopy has offices in Zurich, Riga, Kiev, Moscow and Hong Kong, and employs over 200 people.
 Dukascopy offers online brokerage services for spot forex, CFDs, precious metals and binary options.
 Further, as a bank, Dukascopy offers online banking services and credit cards.
 Dukascopy is audited by KPMG SA.